Hong Kong on security alert as thousands march in fresh wave of protests

 Lam has apologised for the turmoil the extradition bill has caused and declared it “dead”.
 Opponents of the bill, which they fear could be used to silence dissent, say nothing short of its withdrawal will do.

-Under the terms of the handover from Britain in 1997, Hong Kong was allowed to retain extensive freedoms not enjoyed on the mainland under a “one country, two systems” formula, including an independent judiciary and right to protest.
+Under the terms of the handover from Britain in 1997, Hong Kong was allowed to retain extensive freedoms under a “one country, two systems” formula, including an independent judiciary and the right to protest.

-But for many Hong Kong residents, the extradition bill is the latest step in a relentless march toward mainland control.
+But for many Hong Kong residents, the extradition bill is the latest step in a relentless march towards mainland control.

 The protests have at times paralysed parts of the financial district, shut government offices and disrupted business operations across the city.
 Officials have also warned about the impact of the unrest on the economy.